Brian got his commercial lobster license at age 35 – a bit older than the traditional lobsterman. But that didn’t stop him from pursuing his passion.

 After getting a degree in conservation law enforcement, Brian worked as a game warden for the state of Maine for 16 years before he decided to make a pivot.

-Brian attended Unity College where he got a degree in conservation law enforcement; his father was a game warden.
-“I worked as a game warden for the state of Maine for 16 years, but 7 years in I realized I was on the wrong path.
-The job just didn’t fit my personality.
+“Seven years in, I realized I was on the wrong path,” said Brian.
+“The job just didn’t fit my personality.
 I knew fishing afforded me the freedom and rewards to keep my short attention span.
 I just wasn’t sure how to get there.”

 “I haven’t been handed any special opportunities.
-I’ve dug and clawed my way to where I am through sweat and determination.
-The more I was told ‘you can’t’ the more determined I became.
+I’ve dug and clawed my way to where I am through sweat and determination,” said Brian.
+“The more I was told ‘you can’t’ the more determined I became.
 I didn’t love my first career choice, and I took a mulligan because fishing makes me feel more alive than anything else on earth.”

-“Not coming from a fishing family, I’ve had to work for everything.
-And especially coming from the law enforcement side of things, I had to earn the trust of the other fishermen in the community, but they’ve all been great.
+“I’ve had to work for everything, especially coming from the law enforcement side of things,” said Brian.
+“I have had to earn the trust of the other fishermen in the community.
 I feel very lucky to be where I am.”

 A diverse group of people passionate about Maine and the lobster industry.